monarchwadia/self-improving-prompt/sandbox/1-artifact.md

-Write a haiku that follows the traditional 5-7-5 syllable structure.
-The poem should establish a serene mood reflecting nature and the passage of time.
+Compose a haiku using a 5-7-5 syllable structure.
+Aim to capture vivid images and create a blend of melancholy and beauty.
+Include sensory descriptions and make effective use of nature.